hygieia/hygieia/pages/hygieia/newUI.md

 ---
-title: Setting up the new Hygieia UI
+title: New UI Setup Instructions
 tags:
 keywords:
 summary: Instructions to install all components of the new Hygieia UI